introt/docs/sphinx/openzfs/zsys.rst

    Make sure that the any problems are corrected and then make sure that the dataset 'rpool/ROOT/ubuntu_abcdef@2022-12-17-before-rollback' exists and is bootable.

-This issue seems to be caused by creating zfs snapshots manually (in this case, `rpool@2022-12-17-before-rollback`) in addition to ZSys/zsysctl states.
-In my case, the state I was aiming to roll back to (after rolling back to an earlier version) was named `before-rollback`, which might've been the culprit.
-Deleting the offending snapshot with `zfs destroy -r rpool@2022-12-17-before-rollback` fixed the issue, and I was able to "roll forward" successfully.
+This issue seems to be caused by creating zfs snapshots manually (in this case, ``rpool@2022-12-17-before-rollback``) in addition to ZSys/zsysctl states.
+In my case, the state I was aiming to roll back to (after rolling back to an earlier version) was named ``before-rollback``, which might've been the culprit.

+Deleting the offending snapshot with ``zfs destroy -r rpool@2022-12-17-before-rollback`` fixed the issue, and I was able to "roll forward" successfully. ``zfs get creation POOL@SNAPSHOT`` queries the creation times of snapshots.

 If you've arrived at this error via other means, at least you may rest assured that rolling back is nondestructive [#zsys_blog_states]_.

 Sources & further reading